Rabbittoly/wordpress/README.md

    curl -s https://raw.githubusercontent.com/Rabbittoly/wordpress/main/install.sh | bash
    ```

+3. Choose your installation directory:
+   - Install in the current directory
+   - Create a subdirectory in the current location
+   - Specify a custom path for installation

-3. Follow the on-screen prompts to configure your WordPress site.
+4. Follow the on-screen prompts to configure your WordPress site.

 ## Using as a Template